crhall-writing/crhall-writing.github.io/_poems/fuck-off-tyler.md

 you think I can be affected when death's staring straight at me on a daily basis?

-after the fifteenth time in two days, I tell him to fuck off
+after the fifteenth time in two days, I tell him to fuck off.
 he says something like, “I don’t know if I should cry right now or what”
 expecting some type of pause and self admittance to being a bitch, right?
 I say to him, “you should cry—it builds character”